DarioCattelan/DarioCattelan.github.io/content/Lore/Magic/Breath.md

 | --------- | --------------------------- | ----------------------------------------- |
 | **Humid** | [[The Breath of Devotion]]  | [[The Breath of Tales]]                   |
 | **Dry**   | [[The Breath of the World]] | Theoretically, [[The Breath of the Mind]] |

-# True Name
-A True Name is a kind of external breath ignition which is innately tied to the Hue of a creature.
-By speaking a True Name, those with training can mimic the Hue of another, creating a magical resonance to the owner.
-This resonance can leave the owner of the name critically vulnerable to influence and manipulation.
-As a result, a True Name is an extremely private facet of a person's Breath.

 #magic #Breath